kentcdodds/old-kentcdodds.com/content/blog/introducing-downshift-for-react/index.md

 ![gif of a country selector experience on PayPal](./images/2.gif)

-<figcaption>gif of a country selector experience on PayPal</figcaption>

 We also use the same component in the recipient selector:

 ![gif of a recipient selector experience on PayPal](./images/3.gif)

-<figcaption>gif of a recipient selector experience on PayPal</figcaption>

 _You can_
 [_watch me build part of these PayPal experiences here_](https://www.youtube.com/watch?v=rB62gSER9fg&index=14&list=PLV5CVI1eNcJh5CTgArGVwANebCrAh2OUE&t=456s)_._